djmckee/ideal-invention/README.md

 - [Chart.js](http://www.chartjs.org/)
 - A whole host of NPM dependencies as defined in the `package.json` file - a run of `sudo npm install` in the directory you clone this into should do the trick.

+`node app.js --import` imports the data from the CSV files into MongoDB.